IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

 ## Application Requirements

 Contact your system administrator for requirements when creating EzNoSQL databases:
-1. High level qualifier(s) for database names
+1. High level qualifier(s) for database names.
 2. `STORCLAS` name if not assigned by the system.
-A `STORCLAS` name is required to be assigned or the creation of the database will fail
+A STORCLAS name is required either explicitly on the create API (znsq_create), or implicitly by the system.
+If a STORCLAS name is not assigned by either method, the creation of the database will fail.
-3. `DATACLAS` name if not assigned by the system for optional features (i.e. encryption, compression, storing data in the CF global cache) if required by the application
+3. `DATACLAS` name if not assigned by the system for optional features (i.e. encryption, compression, storing data in the CF global cache) if required by the application.
-4. `MGMTCLAS` name if not assigned by the system for application requirements related to data backup frequency and data retention
+4. `MGMTCLAS` name if not assigned by the system for application requirements related to data backup frequency and data retention.

 Programs intending to use EzNoSQL must not execute in XMODE, FRR mode, or non-primary ASC mode.